drivet/website/content/blog/blogging/emacs-pelican-workflow.md

 doesn't really happen very often in my workflow (certainly not for date entries), so I haven't handled it.

+## Conclusion

+And that's about it.
+With these modifications I have a fairly nice environment for blogging when the mood strikes.

+Part of the reason for streamlining this process was that I wanted to lessen the friction I was feeling when creating new blog entries, in an attempt to encourage myself to write more.
+We'll see if I'm successful in this regard.

+If you have any suggestions feel free to drop me a line - unless, of course, your suggestion is "don't use Emacs or Pelican" in which case you will be politely ignored :)

 [1]: https://blog.getpelican.com